 Mentoring sessions are for children who need specific support with managing their emotions and/or developing social skills.
 Sessions are highly personalised to the child and involve a combination of talking and practical play-based activities.
 Many of the activities are based on Cognitive Behavioural Therapy (CBT) techniques and there is a strong emphasis on teaching mindfulness skills that the child can then apply outside of sessions.
-Kerry has developed some easy to understand and relatable analogies to help explain key concepts relating to learning, emotions and socialising.
-Sessions are kept as informal as possible and never just involve talking and so often work well for children who have struggled to engage with traditional talking therapies.
+We have developed some easy to understand and relatable analogies to help explain key concepts relating to learning, emotions and socialising.
+Sessions are kept as informal as possible and never just involve talking.
 Most children are a lot more open and comfortable talking about what's on their mind when they have another activity to focus on at the same time.
 For this reason, activities such as playdough, drawing and Lego and used to help stimulate discussion.

 Sessions usually start with the child indicating topics they are worried about or would like to discuss during the session.
-This helps Kerry to gauge the mood of the child at the start of the session and helps to identify why a child might be more distracted than usual or more easily frustrated during the session.
-Parents are sent an email after each session explaining what was covered during the session and how their child responded.
-A communication notebook is also provided so that parents can let Kerry know how their child has been getting on in between sessions and so that Kerry can note any tasks the child has been asked to try at home.
+This helps to gauge the mood of the child at the start of the session and helps to identify why a child might be more distracted than usual or more easily frustrated during the session.
+Oral feedback is provided at the end of every session and a communication notebook is provided so that parents can communicate how their child has been getting on in between sessions and so that we can note any tasks the child has been asked to try at home.

-Incorporating exercise into sessions is a key component of Kickstart Learning with Kerry.
+Incorporating exercise into sessions is a key component of Kickstart Learning.
 Mentoring sessions can be quite intense and often involve strong emotions and so it is useful to have a way to break up the session and provide an appropriate environment for a child to release their frustrations.

-A free 30 minute initial taster session is provided allowing the child, the parents and Kerry to get to know each other better and for Kerry to get a better understanding of the child's specific strengths and difficulties.
+A free 30 minute taster session is provided for all potential students so they can visit the Centre with their parents.
 Parent questionnaires are also usually distributed to gain further understanding.
 Following this, session requirements would be discussed in depth and aims and objectives agreed upon.
 These would be monitored and reviewed at regular intervals.

 Mentoring sessions can focus on any number of topics.
 These are some of the most common topics that are usually covered in mentoring sessions: